 “One of the most common things people get wrong when asked what they know about the company is to recite facts and figures from the company website.
-What I’m really looking for is someone who demonstrates they’ve put in extra research by discussing something relevant, unique and interesting about the company” explains Suzanne Feeney, Director - Legal, Compliance and Financial Services.
+What I’m really looking for is someone who demonstrates they’ve put in extra research by discussing something relevant, unique and interesting about the company” explains Suzanne Feeney, country manager.

 2. Opening the interview